Sign up to our newsblasts

 • Immediately register new hires with an automated payroll service to streamline the process and ensure a smooth initial payday.

 Even though onboarding is an important process, it doesn’t have to be too complex.
+It’s important not to overwhelm new hires who may already be feeling nervous.

 2. Technology knowledge gaps 🖥️

-Every company uses software and programs in its own way.
+Every company uses employee onboarding software and programs in its own way.
 Even if it’s a well-known program like Google Sheets, the company may have its own unique way of using the program.
 Additionally, the company may have its own internal company software.
 Therefore, technology training must not be overlooked during onboarding and creating SOPs will optimize working efficiency.

 One strategy to help a new employee adapt to new technology is through